 Volunteer service is at the discretion of Heart to Heart International.
 The relationship between Heart to Heart International and volunteers may be terminated at any time and for whatever reason.

 WAIVERS & MINORS

-We accept individuals as young as 16 to volunteer on their own.
+Depending on the type of service, volunteers must complete applicable paperwork and waivers.
 Volunteers under the age of 18 must have a parent or guardian sign any needed paperwork/waiver.